-Within the scope of the Principles for the Regional NRM Planning for Climate Change Fund, regional NRM organisations may contextualise the principles at a regional scale.
+Within the scope of the Principles for Regional NRM Planning for Climate Change, regional NRM organisations may contextualise the principles at a regional scale.
 The level of detail in updated regional NRM plans therefore may vary according to specific circumstances in each NRM region across Australia.

 It is understood that some regional NRM organisations have advanced climate change information that may be of high resolution and directly applicable to their regions.
 In these cases regional NRM organisations may use the information that is most effective and relevant for land use planning and management in their region.
 However, care should be taken to avoid 'false precision' through the use of high resolution climate change data that does not adequately represent the full spectrum of potential changes.

-Appendix 1 of the Guidelines provides guidance for meeting the Principles including what information the Australian Government is looking to see in updated NRM Plans (or equivalent) and typical questions the Australian Government may ask when considering the updated regional NRM plan (or equivalent) against the Principles and Attributes.
+Appendix 1 of the Guidelines provides guidance for meeting the Principles including what information the Australian Government is looking to see in updated regional NRM plans (or equivalent) and typical questions the Australian Government may ask when considering the updated regional NRM plans (or equivalent) against the Principles and Attributes.